List of UK singles chart Christmas number ones: Records

 LadBaby is the act with the most Christmas number ones with five, surpassing the Beatles' previous record in 2022.
 On two occasions, in 1963 and 1967, the Beatles had both the Christmas number one and the number two, the first act to have achieved this.
 As part of two acts, George Michael repeated the feat with Band Aid and Wham! in 1984, and Ed Sheeran did so in 2017 with duets with Beyoncé and Eminem, and again in 2021 with duets with LadBaby and Elton John.
 Paul McCartney has been top eight times with various acts (four as The Beatles, and one each as Wings, Band Aid, Band Aid 20, and The Justice Collective).
 Cliff Richard has spent four Christmases at number one; two as a solo act, one with The Shadows and one as part of Band Aid II.
 The Spice Girls later equalled the then-record of three consecutive Christmas number ones, from 1996 to 1998; Spice Girl Melanie C achieved a fourth Christmas number one as a member of the Justice Collective in 2012, which also gave Robbie Williams his third.
 In 2022, LadBaby became the first act to achieve five consecutive number ones.

 "Bohemian Rhapsody" by Queen, which reached the number-one spot at Christmas 1975 and 1991, was the only record to have reached the top twice, until "Last Christmas" by Wham!, which topped the charts in both 2023 and 2024, making it the first consecutive Christmas number one.
-"Mary's Boy Child" is the only song to be Christmas number one for two artists – Harry Belafonte in 1957 and Boney M. in 1978 – although "Do They Know It's Christmas?" has been Christmas number one for three generations of Band Aid.
+"Mary's Boy Child" is the only song to be Christmas number one for two artists – Harry Belafonte in 1957 and Boney M. in 1978 – although "Do They Know It's Christmas?" has been Christmas number one four times, for three generations of Band Aid, and for the LadBaby parody in 2022.
 The original version of "Do They Know It's Christmas?" is the second-bestselling single in UK history (behind "Candle in the Wind 1997" by Elton John), while "Bohemian Rhapsody" is third.

 List

 The Beatles had four Christmas number ones during the 1960s, three of which were consecutive.

 Slade reached number one with a Christmas-themed song in 1973.

-Bob Geldof, creator of charity supergroup Band Aid who, with "Do They Know It's Christmas?", were Christmas number one in three incarnations.
+Bob Geldof, creator of charity supergroup Band Aid, who were Christmas number one in three incarnations with "Do They Know It's Christmas?"

-"Bohemian Rhapsody", by Queen, reached the number one slot twice, in 1975 and 1991.
+Queen's "Bohemian Rhapsody" reached number one twice (1975 and 1991).

-Cliff Richard, who reached the number one slot at Christmas three times (four times with the inclusion of Band Aid II).
+Cliff Richard reached the Christmas number one three times (and once with Band Aid II).

+Whitney Houston was the first solo female vocalist with a Christmas number one with "I Will Always Love You".

 The Spice Girls had three consecutive Christmas number ones in the 1990s.

-Girls Aloud's "Sound of the Underground" reached number one in 2002, edging out their fellow Popstars: The Rivals contestants One True Voice's "Sacred Trust".
+Girls Aloud's "Sound of the Underground" reached number one in 2002, edging out their fellow Popstars: The Rivals contestants One True Voice.

-Rage Against the Machine's record "Killing in the Name" achieved the Christmas number one in 2009, 17 years after the song's original release.
+Rage Against the Machine's "Killing in the Name" achieved the Christmas number one in 2009, 17 years after its release.